-Improved configurability The new SET clause of the CREATE PROCEDURE and CREATE FUNCTION statements lets you modify the following options for the HTTP and SOAP protocols: the HTTP version used by the client, whether to use chunking, and, in the case of SOAP requests, the name of the SOAP operation to call, if it is different from the name of the procedure or function.
-See CREATE PROCEDURE statement (web services).
+Improved configurability The new SET clause of the CREATE PROCEDURE and CREATE FUNCTION statements lets you modify the following options for the HTTP and SOAP protocols: the HTTP version used by the client, whether to use chunking, and, for SOAP requests, the name of the SOAP operation to call, if it is different from the name of the procedure or function.
+See CREATE PROCEDURE statement [Web service].

 HTTP header specification The syntax for the HEADER clause of the CREATE PROCEDURE and CREATE FUNCTION statements has been extended to allow you to suppress a given HTTP request header, or to provide an empty value for it.
 This functionality extends to HTTP request headers that are generated automatically, which were not modifiable in previous releases.
-See CREATE PROCEDURE statement (web services) and Modifying HTTP headers.
+See CREATE PROCEDURE statement [Web service] and HTTP request header management.

-HTTPS supported on Mac OS X In previous releases, only the HTTP protocol was supported for Mac OS X. You can now use HTTPS when running the SQL Anywhere database server as a web server on Mac OS X. See -xs server option and SQL Anywhere web services.
+HTTPS supported on Mac OS X In previous releases, only the HTTP protocol was supported for Mac OS X. You can now use HTTPS when running the SQL Anywhere database server as a web server on Mac OS X. See -xs dbeng12/dbsrv12 server option and SQL Anywhere as an HTTP web server.

 The following enhancements have been added to the database mirroring feature:

 Specifying a preferred database server for database mirroring You can now specify which database server should assume the role of primary server in the mirroring system.
-See -xp database option and Specifying a preferred database server.
+See -xp dbsrv12 database option and Preferred database server.

 Initiating a database mirroring failover from the primary server to the mirror server You can now initiate a failover from the primary server to the mirror server using the SET PARTNER FAILOVER clause of the ALTER DATABASE statement.
-See ALTER DATABASE statement and Initiating failover on the primary server.
+See ALTER DATABASE statement and Failover on the primary server.

 Triggers folder column names changed In the Triggers folder, the Table Name and Table Owner columns have been replaced with Object Name, Object Owner, and Object Type columns.
 The Object Type column does not appear by default, but can be displayed by choosing View » Choose Columns.